MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/data-loss-prevention-policies.md

 # <a name="data-loss-prevention-reference"></a>Informazioni di riferimento sulla prevenzione della perdita di dati

 > [!IMPORTANT]
-> Questo argomento di riferimento non è più la risorsa principale per le Microsoft 365 informazioni sulla prevenzione della perdita di dati (DLP).
-Il set di contenuti DLP è in fase di aggiornamento e ristrutturazione.
-Gli argomenti trattati in questo articolo verranno passando a nuovi articoli aggiornati.
-Per ulteriori informazioni su DLP, vedere [Informazioni sulla prevenzione della perdita di dati](dlp-learn-about-dlp.md).
+> Questo è l'argomento di riferimento non è più la risorsa principale per Microsoft 365 di prevenzione della perdita dei dati (DLP).
+Il set di contenuti DLP viene aggiornato e ristrutturato.
+Gli argomenti trattati in questo articolo verranno trattati in articoli nuovi e aggiornati.
+Per ulteriori informazioni sulla prevenzione della perdita dei dati, vedere [Informazioni sulla prevenzione della perdita dei dati.](dlp-learn-about-dlp.md)

 <!-- this topic needs to be split into smaller, more coherent ones.
 It is confusing as it is. -->
 <!-- move this note to a more appropriate place, no topic should start with a note -->